polifonia-project/folk_ngram_analysis/README.md

 -- 'parsons_code': simple melodic contour.
 Please see Tune.extract_parsons_codes() docstring for detailed explanation.
 -- 'parsons_cumsum': cumulative Parsons code values.
 ```
-- For more detail on how to customise inclusion/exclusion of features and choice of output data level, please refer to ```./notebooks/feature_extraction_tools_demo.ipynb```.
+- For more detail on how to customise inclusion/exclusion of features and choice of output data level, please refer to ```./FoNN/notebooks/feature_extraction_tools_demo.ipynb```.

 1.2. **Extracting patterns and counting their occurrences:**

-- For a user-selected musical feature, ```/notebooks/pattern_extraction_demo.ipynb``` uses FoNN.pattern_extraction.NgramPatternCorpus class to extract all unique *n*-gram patterns from the input corpus.
+- For a user-selected musical feature, ```/FoNN/notebooks/pattern_extraction_demo.ipynb``` uses FoNN.pattern_extraction.NgramPatternCorpus class to extract all unique *n*-gram patterns from the input corpus.
 The default feature is 'diatonic_pitch_class' but other features can be selected by the user from the list above in Section 1.1.
-- Default input data is the MTC-ANN corpus feature sequence data at ```./mtc_ann_corpus/feature_sequence_data```, but pattern extraction can be applied to any other symbolic corpus which has first been processed via FoNN's feature extraction pipeline as described in section 1.1.
+- Default input data is the MTC-ANN corpus feature sequence data at ```./FoNN/mtc_ann_corpus/feature_sequence_data```, but pattern extraction can be applied to any other symbolic corpus which has first been processed via FoNN's feature extraction pipeline as described in section 1.1.
 - A pattern is defined as a subsequence of length between 3 and 12 elements which occurs at least once in the corpus.
 All patterns following this definition which occur in the corpus are stored in an array.
 Their occurrences in every tune in the corpus are counted and stored in a sparse matrix.
 These counts are weighted and converted to TF-IDF values to supress frequent-but-insignificant 'stop word' patterns.
-These outputs are the core input requirements for FoNN's similarity search tool; they are stored in ```./[corpus name]/pattern_corpus``` dir.
+These outputs are the core input requirements for FoNN's similarity search tool; they are stored in ```./FoNN/[corpus name]/pattern_corpus``` dir.

 1.3. **Pattern-based tune similarity**

-- The ```similarity_search_demo.ipynb``` notebook contains sample similarity searches for a user-selected query tune from the MTC-ANN corpus via FoNN.similarity_search.
+- The ```/FoNN/notebooks/similarity_search_demo.ipynb``` notebook contains sample similarity searches for a user-selected query tune from the MTC-ANN corpus via FoNN.similarity_search.
 - Results are returned which rank other tunes in the corpus by their similarity to the candidate tune.
 These are obtained via FoNN's three novel metrics: 'motif', 'incipit and cadence', and 'TFIDF'.
 1. 'motif':
 First a representative pattern is extracted from the query tune via maximal tfidf.
 Similar patterns to this search term pattern are detected via Levenshtein distance, with only one single edit permitted.
 The number of similar patterns per tune in the corpus is calculated, normalised by tune length, and returned as a